 - Intention tremors

-It’s important to work with a therapist to diagnose any motor issues you may have and create a unique treatment plan for you.
+It’s important to work with your physician or therapist to discuss any motor issues you may have and design a unique treatment plan for you.

 Restoring the Mind-Muscle Connection

-Because ataxia stems from miscommunication from the brain, rehabilitation involves restoring as much of this communication as possible.
-This is possible thanks to neuroplasticity: the brain’s ability to create and strengthen neural connections.
+Because ataxia stems from miscommunication within the brain, rehabilitation focuses compensatory strategies.
+This is possible thanks to neuroplasticity: the brain’s ability to create and strengthen neural connections within the healthy areas.

 Neuroplasticity is how all skills are learned, and this is how skills such as balance can be re-learned after a stroke.

-When a skill is practiced regularly, the brain attempts to become more efficient at that skill by strengthening the neural pathways required to execute that function.
+When a skill is practiced regularly, the brain become more efficient by strengthening the neural pathways required to execute that function.
 This is why riding a bike regularly helps improve your ability to ride a bike.

-It’s important to emphasize that ataxia is caused by miscommunication from the brain, not loss of muscle strength.
-Stroke patients can show loss of coordination even when muscle strength has been relatively well-preserved.
+It’s important to emphasize that ataxia is caused by miscommunication within the brain as opposed to a loss of muscle strength.
+After a stroke, patients can experience a loss of coordination even when muscle strength has been relatively well-preserved.

 Therefore, improving coordination after ataxia is a matter of practicing coordinated movement.
 As you’ll see next, there are many therapies available that help with this.